Sohailarora/Pizza_Sales_Dashboard_Using_PowerBI/README.md

 SQL: Used for cleaning, transforming, and analyzing the raw sales data.
 Power BI: Utilized for building the interactive and visually appealing dashboards.

-This project demonstrates skills in data analysis, data visualization, and business intelligence, turning raw data into valuable business insights.